Waujito/youtubeUnblock/README.md

 ## Troubleshooting

+If you got troubles with some sites and you sure that they are blocked by SNI (youtube for example), use may play around with [flags](#flags) and their combinations.
+At first it is recommended to try `--faking-strategy` flag and `--frag-sni-faked=1`.
 If you have troubles with some sites being proxied, you can play with flags values.
-For example, for someone `--fake-sni=ttl` works.
+For example, for someone `--faking-strategy=ttl` works.
 You should specify proper `--fake-sni-ttl=<ttl value>` where ttl is the amount of hops between you and DPI.

 If you are on Chromium you may have to disable *kyber* (the feature that makes the TLS *ClientHello* very big).
 I've got the problem with it on router, so to escape possible errors, so it is better to disable it: in `chrome://flags` search for kyber and switch it to disabled state.
+Alternatively you may set `--sni-detection=brute` and probably adjust `--sni-domains` flag.

 If your browser is using QUIC it may not work properly.
 Disable it in Chrome in `chrome://flags` and in Firefox `network.http.http{2,3}.enable(d)` in `about:config` option.